Lunatic-T/Websniper/README.md

 # Userscript glitch sniper
-Hi, looks like you found my glitch sniper, leave a star if it got you into Glitch Biome!
+Hi, looks like you found my glitch sniper, leave a star if i got you into Glitch Biome!

 ## Usage:
 Download [tampermonkey](https://www.tampermonkey.net/) and click the extension and make a new script